hollowaytape/counterpynt/README.md

-fugacious
+counterpynt
 =========

-Takes a melody and generates the most consonant fugue.
+Brief experiments in procedrual music generation based on simple rules of counterpoint and fugue.